 MyFICO breaks their offerings down into two groups.
 These two groups are one-time credit reports and scores and ongoing reports and scores.
 Within both of these groups, you have the option to receive your information from a single bureau or to get your information from all three credit bureaus.

 All four product offerings from MyFICO are designed to cater to the specific needs of you, the customer.
 Let’s look at each one a little more closely.

 One-Time Credit Reports & Scores

 A one-time report from MyFICO is just that: a single purchase for $19.95 giving you one-time access to your FICO scores and either one or all three reports from the credit bureaus.

 FICO scores you differently for different industries, and besides your FICO Score 9 report, MyFICO gives you access to more widely used industry reports for mortgages, automobiles, and credit card lending.

 In addition to your FICO scores, purchasing the one-time single bureau report gives you access to one report from the bureau of your choosing.
 Select between Equifax, Experian, or TransUnion and get instant access to your report.

 MyFICO also helps explain the main factors that affect your credit score from the bureau that you chose.
 If you’re looking for a comprehensive snapshot of your credit picture, then you may want to choose the one-time three-bureau report.

-Because you’re going from one to three credit bureau reports and scores, the price goes up to $59.85.
+Because you’re going from one credit report and FICO score to three, the price goes up to $59.85.
 With that, however, you’ll gain access to all three of the major credit reporting bureaus, including Equifax, Experian, and TransUnion.